Targeted Investments in Research and Conservation

 Project SECORE has established a global network of scientists, public aquarium professionals as well as local authorities, partners and stakeholders.
 It shares its knowledge in training events and workshops, and mentors their partners for implementing new techniques on‐site.

 Through their innovative focus on breeding corals, they get huge numbers of coral babies by collecting coral germ cells during natural spawning events on the reef, while supporting the corals' genetic diversity and consequently promoting reef resilience at the same time.
-Through selecting "SECORE Corals" when choosing your coffee, $1 per bag will go to giving coral reefs a fighting chance for the future!
+Through selecting "SECORE Corals" when choosing your coffee and/or tea, $1 per unit will go to giving coral reefs a fighting chance for the future!

 The Maritime Aquarium at Norwalk Partnership